 User scenario(s) or use case(s) the IG wishes to address:

-Researchers trying to build hardware used in a lab, either for performing an experiment or for reproducing experimental results at another lab (e.g. reuse of components, design improvements, etc.),
+Researchers aiming to build hardware used in a laboratory and field environment, either for performing an experiment or for reproducing experimental results at another lab (e.g., reuse of components, design improvements, etc.),

-Researchers who want to publish their hardware documentation and share it publicly under free and open licenses following open science practices (e.g. for free technical knowledge sharing, defense publishing, increased transparency, open collaborative development with external or joint project partners, maximized technology transfer, etc.),
+Researchers who want to publish their hardware documentation and share it publicly under free and open licenses following open science practices (e.g., for free technical knowledge sharing, defense publishing, increased transparency, open collaborative development with external or joint project partners, maximized technology transfer, etc.),

-Funders and institutions that would want to promote quality and openness in hardware creation in academia
+Funders and institutions that would want to promote quality and openness in hardware creation in academia,

-Repositories for hardware documentation needing methodological guidance.
+Repositories for hardware documentation seeking for methodological guidance.

 Objectives and outcomes :

-This group aims at the recognition of hardware as an integral part of the research process, and foster an inclusive recognition of the people contributing to the hardware design and dissemination.
-In order to avoid the discussion about patent strategies versus open source hardware and address both open and “close” hardware, we want to talk primarily about FAIR research hardware.
-To this end, we identified several challenges, which will correspond to several outcomes we expect for this group:
+This group aims at the recognition of hardware as an integral part of the research process and foster an inclusive recognition of the people contributing to the hardware design and dissemination.
+In order to avoid the discussion about patent strategies versus open source hardware and to address both open and “closed” hardware, we want to talk primarily about FAIR research hardware.
+To this end, we identified several challenges, which will correspond to expected outcomes of this group:

 Definition of research hardware